SalishSeaCast/EstuarineExchangePaper/README.md

 ### Ariane Runs ###

+Namelists in directory Namelists see subdirectory names below.

 From Victoria to Point Roberts and Gulf Island Transect (also to Puget and Discovery) Run forward
    Directory: FullSouth